garrettkrohn/dotfiles/README.md

 [ ] remove luasnip / optimize the nvim-cmp
 [X] clean up telescope, remove unused plugins
 [ ] make sure the file name is displayed
+[ ] write a tool that checks for //TODO:s that I have added, not other